LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaResults.md

 > **Tip:** this is done via the `play.api.http.ContentTypeOf` type class.

 This is pretty useful, but sometimes you want to change it.
-Just use the `as(newContentType)` method on a result to create a new similiar result with a different Content-Type header:
+Just use the `as(newContentType)` method on a result to create a new similar result with a different `Content-Type` header:

 ```
 val htmlResult = Ok(<h1>Hello World!</h1>).as("text/html")